 Relative tolerance to extreme cold temperature was measured by individuals’ knockdown time at 5°C and the time for recovery of mobility after a 30-minute exposure to 5°C. After being knocked down by heat (40°C), most flies did not survive.
 In this case, only knockdown time was used to evaluate tolerance to the extremely high temperature.

 Virgin adult flies were kept in groups at 25°C and 12/12 L/D cycle for 9-10 days before randomly-selected individuals were allocated separately in empty flat-bottom 3ml insect tubes.
-All species were placed on a portable observation shelf which was moved into the incubator when heat and cold treatment started.
+All species were placed on a portable observation rack which was moved into the incubator when heat and cold treatment started.
 Every tube was examined once every minute and the flies that lost or recovered their motor ability were recorded.
-Each sex was measured separately, with seven replicates per species for each block and repeated for three blocks.
+Each sex was measured separately, with seven replicates of each species in each of three blocks.

 Data analysis